 Termites are harder to spot and are seldom seen, as they create colonies in small spaces which are harder to locate.
 They can dwell in wall cavities, attics and even in the foundations of your house.
 If you find termites flying around, this will only be indoors as swarms do not usually venture outside.
 An easy way to check for termites is to look for damage to walls, floors, and any other wooden surfaces.
 If you have a swarm in your home, there will likely be lots of small holes in the wood.
 Since termites eat wood, they can destroy the home and cause a great deal of costly damage.
 If you spot termites, you should contact pest control services immediately.

 Both insects will leave their swarm in large numbers and seek a new one when they are ready to reproduce.
 Swarming is known as the mating phase of winged ants and termites, and once they find this new home, they start their new colony and stay until their death.
 Though both will look to mate in the warm weather, you can usually identify a pest by the time of year it occurs.
-Termites will usually swarm in the early months of spring, whilst ants occur in the summer.
+Termites will usually swarm in the early months of spring, while ants occur in the summer.

 Once a new colony has been created, both ants and termites will reproduce quickly.
 Termites will twist off their wings once they have mated, as they do not need them anymore.
 Similarly, male ants will die after mating, but females will continue to live without their wings as they will fall off.
 If you find discarded wings around the home, be sure to check their shape and location: termite wings are long, round and are likely to be found in piles on the floor or work surface.
 On the other hand, if you are finding short wings which are unequal in size, this will be from a flying ant.
 These wings are commonly found on windowsills.

 If you are finding a number of swarmers in your home, this will mean you probably have a colony already.
 Colony sizes can get out of control quickly, so it is important to take action immediately.
-Once you have identified which swarmer you are dealing with, you should enlist help from professional termite pest control services as this is the most effective way of ensuring that your home remains insect free.
+Once you have identified which swarmer you are dealing with, you should enlist help from professional termite pest control services as this is the most effective way to ensure your home remains insect free.
 Getting rid of flying ants and termites will eradicate the existing swarm and significantly reduce the chance of future ones.
 This can be extremely difficult.
 Contact Big Time Pest Control today for quality pest control services.